arunghosh/arunghosh.github.io/content/posts/2019-12-31---What-why-how-of-timeseries.md

 # socialImage: "/media/42-line-bible.jpg"
 ---

-What is Time Series data?
-Why do we need separate DB to handle DB?
-How does Time Series DB handle data?

 If you are following tech, there is good chance to encounter the term *Time Series Database*.
 This article is indented to convey —

 * What is Time Series data?